-You will need to see your GP immediately to assess if antibiotics are required.
+You will need to see your doctor immediately to assess if antibiotics are required.
 Until symptoms have improved, it will be necessary to remove your compression garment (see below) and rest your arm.
-Please inform your Lymphoedema Nurse Specialist after you have seen your GP.
+Please inform your Lymphoedema Nurse Specialist after you have seen your doctor.

 Repeated attacks of cellulitis will cause further damage to the lymphatics and may result in an increase of swelling.
 It is important to try to reduce the risk of cellulitis by taking very good care of your skin.
 You are recommended to:

 - Avoid breaks in the skin, for example wear gardening gloves, insect repellant to prevent insect bites, household rubber gloves when washing.

 - Use a non perfumed moisture cream to keep your skin supple and in good condition.
 Apply the cream daily, best done at night after your bath / shower.
 Apply cream in an upwards direction, starting at the top of the arm, finishing at the hand / fingers.
 Smooth down the hairs on the arm so that they lie naturally flat.

 Management of your lymphoedema will include the following:

 Skin care for patients with upper body lymphoedema

 The following is a list of things that will help you: